mrkyleknight/Reading-Journal-/Class206.md

 3. How do objects differ from arrays?

 *Arrays are used when we want to create and store a list of multiple items in a single variable.
-Objects are used to represent a things in our code.*
+Objects are used to represent things in our code.*

 4. Give an example for when you would need to use bracket notation to access an object’s property instead of dot notation.